I'm currently on the job market!

 At some point, even the best of us need help.
 Yet people may struggle asking for help, partly out of the concern that others are unwilling and unhappy to do so.
 Five experiments conducted in field, laboratory, and online settings demonstrate that this concern is misplaced: Potential help-seekers systematically underestimated how willing strangers would be to help, how prosocially motivated the helpers were, and how happy the helpers felt after helping, while overestimating how much helpers felt coerced and inconvenienced by helping.
 In one experiment, participants underestimated how willing, interested, and happy others would be to take a picture of them in a park, while also overestimating how inconvenienced others would feel.
 Those in need of help seem to underestimate others’ prosociality—a mistake that creates a barrier to asking for help that improve outcomes for both those in need and for those who would be surprisingly happy to help.

-Please see a full list of previous publications in my CV.
+Please see a full list of previous publications and working papers in my CV.

-To see me in motion, you can watch my 6-minute talk on taking robots' perspective at the "Research Matters!" event at Brown University.
+Do people spontaneously take a robot's perspective?
+Find out in my 6-minute talk at the "Research Matters!" event at Brown University.

-Or my 2-minute pitch for the SPSP annual grant competition on how feeling another other person's heartbeat increases prosocial behavior (which led to a live "interrogation" on the main stage at the 2017 SPSP annual convention and, eventually, the first prize).
+Or click here to watch my 2-minute pitch for the SPSP annual grant competition on how feeling another other person's heartbeat increases prosocial behavior (which led to a live "interrogation" on the main stage at the 2017 SPSP annual convention and, eventually, the first prize).

 I enjoy collaborating with people from diverse backgrounds.
 Below are a list of people that I have written papers with (or that I currently owe a paper to).